-- a.
-Financial Aid - · Provide financial aid information to parents and students. - · Provide financial management information in Student Development courses. - · Expand College Emergency Book Loan Program.

-- Revise the adoption period to enforce a minimum number of years for book use - Increase efforts concerning the Lending Library - · Provide staff development on how to help students save money (e.g., open educational resources, alternative textbook resources) - Investigate alternatives to traditional text books (e.g., texts available online)

-Research Best Practices in using alternatives

-c.
-Assessment and Placement

-- · Evaluate GCCD's policy of not currently accepting placement tests from other schools. - · Put the credit ESL credit placement test online. - Develop and implement a reading assessment - Increase the number and variety of assessment tests provided on Garfield Campus d.
-Transition

-- Address the high unit requirements for certificates as a barrier to completion. - · Implement systems to facilitate easier transition into credit programs, including noncredit to credit transition. - Review transcript evaluation procedures.
-Review procedures for evaluating transcripts for students getting credit for courses from other institutions. - e.
-Scheduling and class availability - Review faculty teaching times vs. student demand for classes. - Eliminate faculty perception of "classroom ownership". - · Address the issues with the implementation of block scheduling. - · Use degree audit to forecast course needs. - · Provide scheduling that reflects student and prospective students' needs, including Middle College and Weekend College. - · Develop a policy for addressing repeatability of noncredit courses. - Evaluate the policy for the repeatability of credit courses and how students get priority registration for those courses.
+- · Provide financial aid information to parents and students. - · Provide financial management information in Student Development courses. - · Expand College Emergency Book Loan Program. - · Provide staff development on how to help students save money (e.g., open educational resources, alternative textbook resources) - · Evaluate GCCD's policy of not currently accepting placement tests from other schools. - · Put the credit ESL credit placement test online. - · Develop and implement a reading assessment - · Increase the number and variety of assessment tests provided on Garfield Campus - $\cdot$ Implement systems to facilitate easier transition into credit programs, including noncredit to credit transition. - $\cdot$ Review procedures for evaluating transcripts for students getting credit for courses from other institutions. - · Address the issues with the implementation of block scheduling. - Use degree audit to forecast course needs. - · Provide scheduling that reflects student and prospective students' needs - · Develop a policy for addressing repeatability of noncredit courses. - $\cdot$ Evaluate the policy for the repeatability of credit courses and how students get priority registration for those courses. - · Develop goals for student persistence. - Evaluate and revise policies and practices on academic dismissal and probation, including counseling for students on probation, intervention at onset of probation, and the use of PeopleSoft. - · Increase student and faculty awareness of drop and withdrawal policies. - · Address the high attrition rate for first year students

-1.3.2.
-Increase student persistence

-- a.
-Develop goals for student persistence. - b.
-Evaluate and revise dismissal and probation student policies, as necessary.
-Evaluate and revise policies and practices on academic dismissal and probation, including counseling for students on probation, intervention at onset of probation, and the use of PeopleSoft. - Evaluate whether students should not return without counseling. - Evaluate whether it is preferable to begin intervention at onset of probation. - Evaluate the use of PeopleSoft to restrict probation students from registering. - c.
-Increase student and faculty awareness of drop and withdrawal policies. - d.
-Address the high attrition rate for first year students (e.g., design, incentivize, and implement an Exit Survey through PeopleSoft to assess why students leave GCCD).